apatrickegan/TodoADHD/README.md

 MOST IMPORTANT

-Todoist (a todo application is not neccessary, it is just an idea on a way to integrate it with an app on the phone.)  google tasks, keep, or some other task system or even a mySQL connection.
+Todoist  is not neccessary, it is just an idea on a way to integrate it with an app on the phone.)  google tasks, keep, or some other task system or even a mySQL connection.
 I don't really care. but the concept is that tasks are updated and can be reviewed on another platform.

 this is my first application that I think I have ever published on Github and my first attempt.